 | WHO WE ARE

-Ninie Gaspariani Syarikin is the Founder, Owner, and Director of
+Ninie Gaspariani Syarikin is the Founder and Owner of

 "HOUSE OF CREATIVE WRITING" which was established in 1996.
 Ninie is a